Map to our Location

 Who we are

-We believe that gay, lesbian, bisexual, and transgender Catholics, in our diversity, are members of Christ’s mystical body, numbered among the People of God.
+We believe that gay, lesbian, bisexual, transgender, queer & intersex Catholics, in our diversity, are members of Christ’s mystical body, numbered among the People of God.
 We have an inherent dignity because God created us, Christ died for us, and the Holy Spirit sanctified us in Baptism, making us temples of the Spirit, and channels through which God’s love becomes visible.

 Because of this, it is our right, our privilege, and our duty to live the sacramental life of the Church, so that we might become more powerful instruments of God’s love working among all people We work for justice and equality through education and by supporting social and legal reforms.